 Example: 1427997766000 translates to April 2nd, 2015, 2:02:46 PM EDT (Eastern Daylight Saving Time) or 02 Apr 2015 18:02:46 UTC.

-HubSpot has two types of contact properties for storing times, date and datetime.
-Any properties created in the HubSpot application in Contact Settings would be date properties.
+HubSpot has two types of CRM object properties for storing times, date and datetime.
+Date picker properties created in HubSpot in would be date properties, so would store only the date and not the time.